badvision/lawless-legends/Docs/Tutorials/PLASMA/User Manual.md

 for the **make** program to build all the dependencies and run the module.

 ## Organization of a PLASMA Source File
+### Character Case
+All identifiers and reserved words are case insensitive.
+Case is only significant inside character constants and strings.
+Imported and exported symbols are always promoted to upper case when resolved.
+Because some Apple IIs only work easily with uppercase, the eases the chance of mismatched symbol names.

 ### Comments
 Comments are allowed throughout a PLASMA source file.
 The format follows that of an assembler: they begin with a `;` and comment out the rest of the line: